Drip Season 3

-Drip Season 3 is the third mixtape from American rapper Gunna.
+Drip Season 3 is the fourth mixtape from American rapper Gunna.
 It was released on February 2, 2018, by his record label, YSL Records.
 The album features guest appearances from Hoodrich Pablo Juan, Lil Durk, Nav, Metro Boomin, and Lil Yachty.
 It also features production by Nav, Metro Boomin, Wheezy, Turbo, Kacey Khaliel, Richie Souf and London on da Track, among others.
 This tape serves as the third installment of his Drip Season series.
 The deluxe edition was released simultaneously with the regular version, with three extra tracks, featuring guest appearances from Lil Uzi Vert, fellow labelmates Young Jordan and Young Thug, and Lil Baby.
 The mixtape was supported by one single: "Almighty" featuring Hoodrich Pablo Juan.

 A sequel was released on January 7, 2022.

 Background

 Gunna explained the background of the mixtape, by stating;

 On November 30, 2017, the EP Drip or Drown was released as a prelude to the mixtape.